aespinosa/cookbook-flannel/README.md

 * The `:create` action downloads the pre-compiled go binary of flanneld onto disk.
+* The `:configure` action connects to etcd and loads the flanneld configuration to it.
 * The `:start` action runs flanneld as a systemd service

 It has the following properties corresponding to